AlexPijyan/STEPWISE/README.md

 An R package for STEPWISE method implementation

 # Description
-The package carries out STEPWISE method that performs a variable selection and consistent estimation of the model parameters in Generalized Linear Models (GLM) via stepwise regression.
+The package carries out STEPWISE method that performs a model selection and consistent estimation of the parameters in Generalized Linear Models (GLM) via stepwise regression.

 # Dependency
 The functions in this package involve parallel computing elements and rely on `parallel`, `doParallel` and `foreach` packages.